Dive-into-Systems/rs/bases/rsptx/interactives/runestone/assembly/README.md

 ## 2. Assembly State Exercise (`assembly_state`)

 ### Purpose
-Evaluate your ability to analyze and predict the final state of a system after executing a series of assembly instructions.
+This exercise evaluates your ability to analyze and predict the state of a system after executing a series of assembly instructions.

 ### Supported Architectures
 - IA32 (including X86_32 and X86_64)